 From SCI-Arc, Caldwell went on to forge an impressive career in the architectural field.
 Spanning over 20 years, he served as a design and technology consultant for numerous architectural firms throughout Los Angeles.
 He also applied his architectural experience to the archeological world by creating digital recreations of lost ancient structures (most notably the Pharos Lighthouse of ancient Alexandria, Egypt).
 When it comes to his art, Caldwell explores his structures as both an artist and an architect.

-Caldwell’s passion for architecture is matched my his appreciation for technology – another interest he developed at SCI-Arc.
+Caldwell’s passion for architecture is matched by his appreciation for technology – another interest he developed at SCI-Arc.
 Caldwell champions an innovative technique that blends the stylistic qualities of photography and painting using digital technology.
 The essence of his creative process is one that relies on both visualization and creation.
-While moving through urban and rural areas, he closely observes the distinctive details of the environment in search for his desired image.
+While moving through urban areas, he closely observes the distinctive details of the environment in search for his desired image.
 He returns to photograph the location when the elemental conditions are ideal, taking numerous shots to ensure that every scene is precisely captured.
 Caldwell then meticulously manipulates each image to achieve a morphed, photorealistic paradise coursing with visual vitality.

 By employing digital technology as a creative vehicle, Caldwell carefully translates the built landscape into timeless snapshots, bringing a renewed breath of life to seemingly ordinary environments.
 Experiencing the world through his eyes will perhaps encourage us all to relish in the simple beauty found in the way light plays along the walls of a building, and how the feel of a space can change dramatically during the course of the day.